pa2limo/webcode-php/README.md

-promote development with max. error reporting promote to comment code promote the usage of OOP code using only native PHP code,
+promote development with max. error reporting promote to comment code promote the usage of OOP code using only native PHP code.

 SO PEOPLE DON'T HAVE TO LEARN A FRAMWORK